prefix-dev/rattler-build/docs/recipe_file.md

 Pin compatible lets you pin a package based on the version retrieved from the variant file (if the pinning from the variant file needs customization).

-E.g. if the variant specifies a pin for `numpy: 1.11`, one can use `pin_compatible` to relax it:
+For example, if the variant specifies a pin for `numpy: 1.11`, one can use `pin_compatible` to relax it:

 ```yaml